From sore back to powerlifting champ

 She said: "A new gym came up in Llandow and I saw they were offering a female lifting course so I thought I'd give it a go because I was suffering with a bad back.

-"It's always been a bit of a laugh - if people had something heavy to left they'd say 'call Tracy'."
+"It's always been a bit of a laugh - if people had something heavy to lift they'd say 'call Tracy'."

 - Powerlifting saved my life